Clxppyy/ziegenproblem/README.md

    At the end it will tell you the chance of winning with your chosen strategy.
 You can view all the prompts the program did by itself.

 I hope my program could help you :)
 Please mind that I'm not a professional programmer, as you maybe could tell by my coding skills.
 Still the program works with no issues, no worries.
-This was a volunteer project I did for fun, self-success and getting more into programming.
+This was a volunteer project I did for fun, as a show-off for one of my labor-projects and getting more into programming.

 Clxppy